 The entire purpose of having a welding jacket is to keep you safe from heat, flames, UV radiation, sparks, and molten metal spatter.
 With this in mind, you need to look for a welding jacket that fits properly and has various adjustment options to keep your skin protected.
 Leather welding jackets are the best for high heat resistance, while cotton welding jackets are better for working with high environmental temperatures in the summer.

-Welder’s collars can be bent into a standing position, providing extra protection to your neck and face.
+Welder’s collars can be bent into a standing position, providing maximum protection to your neck and face.
 You can also find welding jackets with adjustable cuffs or an adjustable waist, allowing the user to tighten the jacket to prevent sparks and spatter from getting inside loose clothing.

 Material